TechnicallyPhillyGroups/technicallyphillygroups.github.com/faq.md

 ## What is the relationship between Technically Philly and TPG?

-[Technically Philly][] is our partner and has graciously allowed us to piggyback on their good name.
-However, Technically Philly Groups is a completely separate entity.
-Technically Philly Groups is a Pennsylvania non-profit corporation, and it is _not_ a subsidiary of or a related business unit of Technically Media, Inc., which runs the Technically Philly web site.
+[Technically Philly][] has graciously allowed us to piggyback on their good name.
+However, TPG is a completely separate entity.
+"Tecnically Philly Groups" is the name of our Pennsylvania non-profit corporation; it is _not_ a subsidiary or a related business unit of Technically Media, Inc., which runs the Technically Philly web site.

 ## Are my contributions to TPG tax-deductible?